colabobio/ebola-care-guidelines/README.md

 ### Using the CommCare data-entry app

 [CommCare](https://www.dimagi.com/commcare/) is a platform to build data-collection apps.
 CommCare apps are defined through XML files that specifiy the forms (for example, triage) that make up a cases (for example, an incoming patients).
 These XML  files get compiled as Android apps that can be distributed among the team tasked with a particular data-collection campaign.
 CommCare apps first store the data locally on the device and then upload them to a secure, HIPPA-compliant cloud server.
-You need to have a [CommCareHQ account](https://www.commcarehq.org/accounts/login/) in order to create and deploy your own data-collection apps.
+It is required to have a [CommCareHQ account](https://www.commcarehq.org/accounts/login/) in order to create and deploy data-collection apps.

+Ebola Care Guidelines can retrieve data from a CommCare app collecting the variables defined in the default data-entry form described before.
+This CommCare app is not provided for installation, but the [commcare folder](https://github.com/broadinstitute/ebola-care-guidelines/tree/master/commcare) in the repo provides the XML files specifying the two forms needed in this app: the patient registration form (where all the variables seen above get entered) and the follow-up form (to enter the final disposition of the patient).
+These XML files can be loaded into a CommCareHQ account to build the data-entry app.
+Once this app is installed in the device, the settings have to be changed to switch from the default data-entry form to the CommCare app:

 <img src="https://github.com/broadinstitute/ebola-care-guidelines/blob/master/images/commcare_settings.png" width="900"/>